For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 Can I enroll my child in Keystone if we live outside of the United States?

 Yes.
 Keystone has demonstrated success with students from all backgrounds, situations, and geographic locations — we have students in nearly 100 countries!
 If you are taking courses online you will have 24-hour-a-day access to your curriculum regardless of where you live and will receive teacher feedback on exams within 3 business days.
-If you are thinking of enrolling in Keystone to earn a high school diploma, we need to evaluate how your prior schooling transfers into Keystone.
+If you are thinking of enrolling in Keystone to earn a high school diploma, we need to evaluate how your prior schooling transfers to Keystone.
 To get this started, mail your transcript — or home school portfolio — to The Keystone School, 920 Central Road, Bloomsburg, PA 17815, fax it to 570-784-2129, or email it to firstname.lastname@example.org.
 Be sure that your transcript is in English, that it demonstrates a level of work (credits, for example), and that it shows a level of mastery (grades, for example).

 Do you accept transcripts from foreign countries? (applies to high school only)